phishx-docs/phishx-docs.github.io/docs/en/guide/campaigns/campaigns/create_campaign.md

    In **Type** define the campaign type.

-   In **From** define how your campaign will appear in the email client.
+   In **From** define how your campaign will appear in the e-mail client.

-   In **Subject** define which subject will appear in the email client.
+   In **Subject** define which subject will appear in the e-mail client.

    In **Category** define the campaign category.
 (Ex: **Official** for official campaigns)